TencentAILabHealthcare/scPROTEIN/README.md

 git clone https://github.com/TencentAILabHealthcare/scPROTEIN.git
 cd scPROTEIN/
 ```
-After downloading this repository, all the single-cell proteomics datasets used in our study will also be included together.
+After downloading this repository, all the single-cell proteomics datasets used in our study will also be included.
 We provided these datasets in both *.csv* and *.h5ad* formats.

 2.Setup of scPROTEIN python package

-We provided scPROTEIN package hosted on `pypi` and can be installed via `pip`.
+- We provided scPROTEIN package hosted on `PyPI` and can be installed via `pip`.

 ```
 pip install scprotein
 ```

-If for some reason this doesn't work on your device, you can also directly install scPROTEIN with the [*.whl* file](./docs/scprotein-0.1.1-py3-none-any.whl).
+- If for some reason this doesn't work on your device, you can also directly install scPROTEIN with the provided [*.whl* file](./docs/scprotein-0.1.1-py3-none-any.whl).

 ```
 pip install docs/scprotein-0.1.1-py3-none-any.whl
 ```

-You can check if scPROTEIN package has been successfully installed via the following command:
+- You can check if scPROTEIN package has been successfully installed via the following command:
 ```
 python3 -c "import scprotein"
 ```